 One thing I really like about this bread is that it is really good eaten just plain.
 When I say plain–I mean it.
 I mean without toasting and without any spread.
 Of course, I will never hesitate to put butter on something that even vaguely requires it, so I butter this, too.
 But the thrilling thing is that you don’t NEED anything on this bread to make it yummy.
 It just is.
 Hooray!

-For recommendations on how to substitute for yeast, please see my post on Substitutions.
+For recommendations on how to substitute for ingredients, please see my post on Substitutions.

 Soft Sandwich Bread, Gluten-Free

 Note (9/13): I’ve added extra instructions in response to various comments I’ve been getting.
 Therefore, many of the issues folks have reported have been addressed and are fixed.

 3 cups (420 g) Jeanne’s Gluten-Free All-Purpose Flour Mix

 2 tsp xanthan gum (this is in addition to the xanthan gum in the flour mix)